hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250521753v1-from-prosthetic-memory-to-prosthetic-denial-auditing-whether-large-l.md

 ---
 layout: default
-title: From prosthetic memory to prosthetic denial: Auditing whether large language models are prone to mass atrocity denialism
+title: "From prosthetic memory to prosthetic denial: Auditing whether large language models are prone to mass atrocity denialism"
 ---

 # From prosthetic memory to prosthetic denial: Auditing whether large language models are prone to mass atrocity denialism